-Revision rhinoplasty is not an easy choice, and one that should be made with careful consideration.
-Even though you may be disappointed or even anxious about the primary surgery, then you will probably also not look forward to having a secondary rhinoplasty because you fear that it too will not end well and most people do not want to have to have that expense.
+Revision rhinoplasty is not an easy choice and one that should be made with careful consideration.
+Even though you may be disappointed or even anxious about the primary surgery, then you will probably also not look forward to having a secondary rhinoplasty because you fear that it too will not end well and most people do not want to have that expense.

 In order to avoid future problems and experience the headache again, you will need to find a revision rhinoplasty specialist that is willing to lead you through planning the surgery, talk you through the technical demands that come with the procedure and also inform you as to what to expect during the healing process.

 It is important that you are careful when choosing your specialist and there are five traits to look for when making your decision.

 Top Credentials – Board Certification and Surgical Privileges